groupoasys/flexanalytics/documentation/index.rst

 The following papers have been submitted to international journals or reputed international conferences:

+* S. Pineda and J. M. Morales, `Solving Linear Bilevel Problems Using Big-Ms: Not All That Glitters Is Gold`, `IEEE Transactions on Power Systems`, vol. 34, no. 3, pp. 2469--2471, May 2019.
+* A. Esteban-Perez and J. M. Morales, :ref:`Data-Driven Distributionally Robust Optimization via Optimal Transport with Order Cone Constraints  <DDRO_cone>`, submitted to `Applied Mathematics and Optimization`, 2019.
+* R. Fernandez-Blanco, J. M. Morales, and S. Pineda, `How Can Smart Buildings Be Price-Responsive?`, 13th IEEE PowerTech 2019, Milano, Italy, Jun.
+2019.
+* A. Porras, R. Fernandez-Blanco, J. M. Morales, and S. Pineda, :ref:`Day-ahead Operation of an Aggregator of Electric Vehicles via Optimization under Uncertainty <SEST2019>`, 2nd International Conference on Smart Energy Systems and Technologies, Porto, Portugal, Sep.
+2019.
 * R. Fernandez-Blanco, J. M. Morales, S. Pineda, and A. Porras, :ref:`EV-Fleet Power Forecasting via Kernel-Based Inverse Optimization <EVFleetKIO>`, submitted to `IEEE Transactions on Power Systems`, 2019.
-	* A. Porras, R. Fernandez-Blanco, J. M. Morales, and S. Pineda, :ref:`Day-ahead Operation of an Aggregator of Electric Vehicles via Optimization under Uncertainty <SEST2019>`, 2nd International Conference on Smart Energy Systems and Technologies, Porto, Portugal, Sept.
-2019.
+* M. A. Munoz, J. M. Morales, and S. Pineda, `Feature-driven Improvement of Renewable Energy Forecasting and Trading`, submitted to `IEEE Transactions on Power Systems`, 2019.
+* S. Pineda, J. M. Morales, and A. Jimenez-Cordero, `Data-driven Network Reduction for Transmission-Constrained Unit Commitment`, submitted to `IEEE Transactions on Power Systems`, 2019.

 Contents
 --------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   SmartGridSimulator
+   DDRO_cone
    SEST2019
    EVFleetKIO
-   Datasets
-   SimulationPRLoads
-   development
+   collaboration

 Indices and tables